WJP Rule of Law Index 2016

-The World Justice Project (WJP) Rule of Law Index® provides original, impartial data on how the rule of law is experienced by the general public in 102 countries around the globe.
+The World Justice Project (WJP) Rule of Law Index® is the world’s leading source for original data on the rule of law.

 The WJP Rule of Law Index is the most comprehensive index of its kind and the only to rely solely on primary data.
 The Index’s scores are built from the assessments of local residents (1,000 respondents per country) and local legal experts, ensuring that the findings reflect the conditions experienced by the population, including marginalized sectors of society.

 WJP Rule of Law Index 2016 Regional Highlights:

 - When compared globally, countries in the Western Europe and North America continue to top the WJP Rule of Law Index, followed by countries in the East Asia & Pacific region.
 On average, the South Asia region obtained the lowest scores.